MicrosoftDocs/msteams-docs/msteams-platform/webhooks-and-connectors/how-to/add-outgoing-webhook.md

 Following is the scenario and example of adding outgoing webhooks to your app:

 * Scenario: Push change status notifications on a Teams channel database server to your app.
-* Example: You have a line-of-business app that tracks all CRUD operations made to employee records by Teams channel HR users across an Office 365 tenancy.
+* Example: You have a line-of-business app that tracks all CRUD (create, read, update, delete) operations made to employee records by Teams channel HR users across an Office 365 tenancy.

 ### 1. Create a URL on your app's server to accept and process a POST request with a JSON payload